by Jake Moeller.

 This material is provided for as market commentary and for educational purposes only and does not constitute investment research or advice.
 Refinitiv cannot be held responsible for any direct or incidental loss resulting from applying any of the information provided in this publication or from any other source mentioned.
 Please consult with a qualified professional for financial advice.

-For the eighth week in a row, investors were overall net purchasers of fund assets ...
+For the fifth week running, investors were overall net purchasers of fund assets ...

-In this #FundManagerChat podcast, Egbert Nijmeijer from Kempen and co-manager of the ...
+In this #FundManagerChat podcast, Maria Municchi, portfolio manager within the ...